traworld/JS-Mastery/README.md

 # JS-Mastery
-This GitHub repository is dedicated to storing all your JavaScript practice code
+This GitHub repository is dedicated to storing all my JavaScript practice code